 HIV and STI Prevention

-Local health departments (LHDs) play an important role in the prevention and control of HIV and other sexually transmitted infections (STIs) in their community, which often includes the provision of direct patient care.
-NACCHO's HIV and STI Prevention Programs work to strengthen the capacity of LHDs to prevent, control, and care for HIV and STIs by providing technical assistance and capacity building assistance, developing and disseminating tools and resources, facilitating peer exchange, and providing learning opportunities.
+Local health departments play an important role in the prevention and control of HIV and other sexually transmitted infections (STIs) in their community, which often includes the provision of direct patient care.
+NACCHO's HIV and STI Prevention program works to strengthen the capacity of local health departments to prevent, control, and manage HIV and STIs by providing technical and capacity building assistance, developing and disseminating tools and resources, facilitating peer exchange, and providing learning opportunities.
 Additionally, NACCHO advocates for progressive HIV and STI-related polices and adequate resources to sustain and enhance HIV and STI prevention, control, care, and research.
 More »

 In the Spotlight

 Communities across the United States are at varying stages of PrEP awareness and delivery.
 Achieving the full promise of PrEP will require coordination among many groups, including local and state health departments, healthcare providers, and community-based organizations.
 To help achieve this promise, NACCHO developed this educational series to (1) increase awareness and knowledge of the role of PrEP for HIV prevention and (2) explore the potential roles for local health departments in delivering PrEP or supporting PrEP delivery as part of comprehensive HIV prevention programs.